squid-cache/squid-cache.github.io/RoadMap/Tasks.rst

  * Removing useless includes.
   2. going through each .h file and minimizing the other .h it includes, using class pre-defines where possible.
 (This is being done during Features/SourceLayout somewhat so contact squid-dev before attempting).

- * Check external Copyrights are up-to-date in CREDITS
-  1. Go through the helper/* files and check ~/CREDITS contains one copy of each copyright for any files with header-copyright present.
-  1. Go through the lib/* files and check ~/CREDITS contains one copy of each copyright for any files with header-copyright present.
-  1. highlight any non-GPLv2 compatible copyrights found to squid-dev.

  * Normalize the debug level 0 and 1 messages
   1. verify all DBG_CRITICAL output conforms to the labeling criterion in [[SquidFaq/SquidLogs#Squid_Error_Messages|the FAQ]]
   1. verify all DBG_CRITICAL and DBG_IMPORTANT output has a KnowledgeBase page describing it (as per [[SquidFaq/SquidLogs#Squid_Error_Messages|the FAQ]]) or a Feature page troubleshooting entry.